AlephAlpha/Nekomata/doc/Builtins.md

 If one of the arguments is a number, it simply multiplies the other argument by that number.

+If the arguments are nested lists, it takes the multi-dimensional convolution.

 ### `mean` (`µ`, `1 -> 1`)

 Take the mean of a list of numbers.